calculatedmediocrity/calculatedmediocrity/README.md

 ## Hi there, I am Anastasia 🐸

 ### 📚 Learning every day to be a better QA engineer! 📚
+### 📚 Learning every day to be a better QA engineer! 📚

 Here are some facts about me:
 - I’m currently working on testing web and mobile projects.